The Parent and Baby Unit is an eight bedded unit situated within St. George's Hospital, Stafford.

 - Most women can be treated at home, however some require hospital admission.

-We aim to make Brockington a welcoming, calm, supportive, homely environment to facilitate recovery from pre and postnatal illness and enable you to care for your infant.
+We aim to make the Parent and Baby Unit a welcoming, calm, supportive, homely environment to facilitate recovery from pre and postnatal illness and enable you to care for your infant.
 Partners, husbands and family members are encouraged to help care for the mother and the infant, be involved and participate as much as they are able.

-Mental Health Perinatal (Brockington Mother and Baby Unit) Contact Details
+Mental Health Perinatal (Parent and Baby Unit) Contact Details

 St. Chad's House